pchemguy/spec-kit/templates/capabilities/capabilities.md

 A **capability signal** is an exact keyword, term, or short phrase from the target description that provides source evidence for identifying, classifying, or scoping a capability.

-The LLM MUST:

-- use capability signals as the grounding basis for capability identification and classification;
-- ensure that every capability is fully supported by one or more capability signals;
-- infer capability semantics from the meaning and immediate context of associated capability signals.

-The LLM MUST NOT expand capability semantics beyond what is reasonably supported by the associated capability signals and their immediate context.

 A **capability candidate** is a provisional capability inferred from one or more capability signals during decomposition.
 Capability candidates are identified, classified, grouped, split, revised, or rejected before the final capability set is returned.

 ---